 Once completed, send the form to the NHS Digital National Service Desk (NSD) via your local IT support route.
 When they get the form the NHS Digital Data Security Centre (DSC) will assess the request.
 They will either:

-- instruct Capita to make the necessary changes and confirm this to you
+- make the necessary changes and confirm this to you

 - respond to advise that the request cannot be authorised

 You can contact the NHS Digital National Service Desk by:

 Internet Control Message Protocol and NHS Secure Boundary

 A number of HSCN Consumer Network Service Providers (CNSPs) have chosen to connect to NHS Secure Boundary using Prisma Access for Clean Pipe.
 If your HSCN CNSP has chosen this connection method it will no longer be possible to use Internet Control Message Protocol (ICMP) to test internet connectivity.
 All HSCN CNSPs were advised to carry out impact assessments and consult their customers when choosing how to connect to NHS Secure Boundary.

 Users impacted by this can instead test internet connectivity by:

 - attempting to connect to public websites generally available (for example, Google, BBC News)

 - using Transmission Control Protocol (TCP) ping, an alternative to ICMP which is supported by the platform. is a TCP orientated ping alternative.
 A variety of TCP ping tools are available online and guidance on using TCP ping has been published by Microsoft